SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     externally visible aspects of their implementation can't be changed.
     For example,
-    an inlinable hash function can't change what algorithm is used --- inlined copies would use the old algorithm and the noninlined copy would use the new algorithm, yielding inconsistent results.
+    an inlinable hash function can't change what algorithm is used --- inlined copies outside the module would use the old algorithm and the noninlined copy would use the new algorithm, yielding inconsistent results.